International Open Access Week (23–29 October 2017)

 2. Cost

 Both traditional and OA journals need to cover the costs of editorial and peer review-related activities.
 However, they employ different models for covering those costs.
 For OA publishing, the cost of handling and producing an article is usually covered through the one-time payment of an article processing charge (APC) for each accepted article.
-There are some other mechanisms, such as the Knowledge Unlatched project [3].
+There are some other mechanisms, such as the Knowledge Unlatched project.
 In traditional publishing, the cost is associated with subscriptions, which have been steadily rising over recent decades, with some academic subscriptions costing as much as $40,000 for full online access to their database.
-Income per paper for traditional publishers is in the region of 4500–6000 USD per paper [4], much higher than a typical APC.
-Sadly, this has caused some libraries to cancel subscriptions, which has negative impact on both readers and authors [5].
+The income per paper for traditional publishers is in the region of 4500–6000 USD per paper, much higher than a typical APC.
+Sadly, this has caused some libraries to cancel subscriptions, which has negative impact on both readers and authors.

 3. Speed

-A high percentage of authors (65–70%) consider “the speed from acceptance to publication” to be important when deciding which journal to publish in [6].
-Accepted articles are typically published more rapidly in OA journals compared to traditional, subscription-based and printed journals, as after acceptance articles are immediately made available on-line.
+A high percentage of authors (65–70%) consider “the speed from acceptance to publication” to be important when deciding which journal to publish in.
+Accepted articles are typically published more rapidly in OA journals compared to traditional, subscription-based and printed journals, as articles are immediately made available online after acceptance.
 At MDPI, first decisions in 2016 were made in 27.5 days and the median time from submission to publication was 68 days.

-At MDPI we aim to provide access to the latest discoveries across all research disciplines.
-Look out for us at a number of events during open access week.
+At MDPI, we aim to provide access to the latest discoveries across all research disciplines.
+Look out for us at a number of events during Open Access Week.
 We look forward to seeing you there and celebrating Open Access Week together.
+We have plenty of Open Access content on the blog, click here to see more.